vardhanthadala/role_based_aichatbot/README.md

 ---

 ## 📝 License

-This project is for internal use at **FinSolve Technologies**.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-All source code, models, and documentation are proprietary and confidential.